zhihanyue/qgridnext/README.md

 <br>

 Qgrid is a Jupyter widget that utilizes [SlickGrid](https://github.com/mleibman/SlickGrid) to render pandas DataFrames within JupyterLab/Notebook.
 This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, as well as edit your DataFrames by double clicking cells.
-Initially developed by Quantopian, [its repo](https://github.com/quantopian/qgrid) ceased maintenance in 2020.
+Initially developed by Quantopian, [Qgrid](https://github.com/quantopian/qgrid) ceased maintenance in 2020.
 QgridNext aims to continue maintaining and improving it for future Jupyter versions.

 ![filtering_demo](https://raw.githubusercontent.com/zhihanyue/qgridnext/main/docs/_static/filtering_demo.gif)